Abacoa, Florida

 Abacoa is a community in Palm Beach County in the U.S. state of Florida, in the southwest corner of Jupiter.
 Construction began in 1997 on land once owned by the American businessman John D. MacArthur.
 The development is an example of the New Urbanism architectural movement in Florida.

 History

 Abacoa was conceived in 1993, when the MacArthur Foundation proposed the plan to the county of Palm Beach, to be executed on land from MacArthur's endowment previously leased for strawberry farming.
 The Foundation opted to partner with a developer, maintaining a 35% minority stake in the project.

 Initial home sales were brisk, with 4,000 of 6,000 units built as of 2009.
-However, tenancy of retail spaces in Abacoa Town Center were sluggish, with a third of 40-some storefronts, as well as the center's movie theater, shuttered as of 2007.
+However, tenancy of retail spaces in Abacoa Town Center were sluggish, with a third of 40-some storefronts, as well as the center's movie theater, shuttered as of 2007 and now a Marriott Courtyard hotel.
 The center was acquired by a new owner who subsequently fully leased the town center and created a thriving retail environment.

 The name derives from that of a village of the Jaega tribe of Native Americans, who were present in the area at the time of Spanish contact.